Rzouga01/Qt-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is a desktop application built with C++ and Qt.
+This project is a desktop application built with C++ and Qt framework.
 It provides comprehensive tools for managing the operations of a smart insurance agency efficiently.

 ### Built With
 - <img src="cpp.png" width="50" height="50">